 The club meets each Friday lunchtime and up to twice each month members and guests enjoy a talk by a speaker.
 Talks cover a wide range of subjects with most being community focussed.
 Others may cover a speaker's special interests.more

-A wide range of Community activities are undertaken, many of which are detailed on the related pages here . . .
-New club members are always welcome.
-With new members come new ideas and new projects to run alongside our existing ones.more
+A wide range of community activities are undertaken by our members, some of which are detailed on the pages of this site.
+New members are always sought, because with new members come new ideas for new projects to run alongside our existing ones.more

 The club undertakes fundraising through a variety of activities and through the Rotary Community Shop at the top of Market Jew Street.
 Funds are donated to a wide range of community groups & charities.
 Request a Grant Application Form through this page.more